Free BMI Calculator with Visual Scale

 BMI has several well-documented limitations that you should keep in mind when interpreting your results.
 Athletes and people who strength train regularly may have a high BMI due to muscle mass rather than excess fat.
 Muscle is denser than fat, so a muscular person can weigh more at the same height without carrying excess body fat.
 In these cases, body fat percentage measurements or waist circumference provide more accurate assessments.

 BMI also does not account for the distribution of weight on your body.
 Two people with identical BMIs might have very different health risk profiles if one carries fat primarily around the abdomen (apple-shaped) while the other carries it in the hips and thighs (pear-shaped).
-Abdominal fat is more strongly associated with metabolic disease.
-Additionally, BMI thresholds were developed primarily using data from European populations and may not be equally applicable to all ethnic groups.
+Abdominal fat is more strongly associated with metabolic disease., BMI thresholds were developed primarily using data from European populations and may not be equally applicable to all ethnic groups.
 Some health organizations recommend lower BMI cutoffs for Asian populations, where health risks increase at lower BMI values.

 Practical Steps After Checking Your BMI